Cox Cable TV for Seniors

 Along with its DVR equipment, Cox offers big button remotes, which come in handy for older adults whose eyesight isn’t as sharp as it used to be.
 Ask your customer service representative about receiving one of these special remotes with your cable TV package.

-Features and Perks of Cox
+Perks of Cox Cable TV

-- Friend referrals: When you refer Cox services to a friend, you’ll both receive $25 for each qualifying Cox service your friend signs up for.
-Both of you receive this money on a prepaid Mastercard that can be redeemed with ease.
+- Friend referrals: When you refer Cox services to a friend, you will both receive $25 for each qualifying Cox service your friend signs up for.
+You’ll receive this money on a prepaid Mastercard that’s easily redeemed.
 Cha-ching!

 Cox Bundles: The Most Bang for Your Buck